 Academic researchers can also apply for extensive assistance for a specific research project as part of their application for a time/storage allocation.
 This kind of help could involve a significant number of man-hours on the part of one or more SNIC application experts.

 Costs when using software at PDC for academic research

 Most of the software packages on the PDC systems are freely available to all the academic researchers who use our facilities.
 However, for some of the codes, a special agreement needs to be made with the software developers before specific researchers (or research groups) can use the code.

 PDC can also provide researchers with access to some commercial software packages, though usually research groups need to pay the licence fees for using such software.

 PDC can provide free assistance to academic and business researchers to help prepare applications for time/storage allocations.
 Please contact email@example.com if you would like to discuss applying for an allocation.

 HPC advice, assistance and training from PDC

-Researchers from business/industry and academia, as well as students, can obtain free advice about high performance computing research from PDC's Application Experts and Support team by attending PDC's free monthly "Cafes" .
+Researchers from business/industry and academia, as well as students, can obtain free advice about high performance computing research from PDC's Application Experts and Support team by attending the "SNIC Cafes/Zoom-ins" .

 PDC also offer a range of workshops, courses and seminars about useful aspects of high performance computing throughout the year.
 Most of these training events (like the Introduction to PDC Systems course ) are free for all participants.
 There may be fees for a few events, such as some of the training that is given at PDC by independent software vendors (ISVs).
 The annual PDC Summer School: Introduction to High Performance Computing also has fees for some categories of participants, though some types of students can attend free.